San Francisco, CA, Schools with Certificate Programs in Baking and Pastry Arts

 Diablo Valley College

-This college offers a professionally accredited and career-oriented baking and pastry program through its Hotel and Restaurant Management Department.
+This college offers a professionally accredited and career-oriented baking and pastry program.
 The 3-semester course of study combines training in baking and pastry with occupational studies in safety, production and service.
 Students acquire their skills through a combination of classroom learning and kitchen lab sessions.
 The department also offers three associate's degree and two certificate of achievement programs.

 Certificate of Achievement in Baking and Pastry